 II.
 Migration process

-Step 1: Connect to the Source server
+Step 1: Connect to the source server

 - Service account – in this step, the program creates a service responsible for accessing mailboxes selected for migration.
-As the service works under the Administrator's MAPI profile, enter the Administrator's email address and password.
-Note that this user needs to belong to Domain Admins group.
-By default, the currently logged Administrator's email address is filled automatically.
+As the service works under the administrator's MAPI profile, enter the administrator's email address and password.
+By default, the currently logged administrator's email address is filled in automatically.
 However, you can change it by clicking Browse and selecting another user's email address from the picker.

-- Configuration – this step configures your source server connection based on the entered settings.
+- Configuration – this process configures your source server connection based on the entered settings.

 Step 2: Select mailboxes you want to migrate and define target connection

-The Mailboxes step allows you to include or exclude mailboxes using multiple filters.
-You may, for example, include all users' mailboxes from a particular Organizational Unit or Active Directory group.
-By default program includes All users along with the Public Folders as it is a most common scenario.
-Choose the mailboxes you want to migrate and proceed to the next step.
+The Source mailboxes step now allows you to include or exclude mailboxes by using multiple filters.
+You can, for example, include all users' mailboxes from a particular Organizational Unit or Active Directory group.
+By default, the program includes All users along with the Public Folders as it is a most common scenario.
+Choose the mailboxes you want to migrate and proceed to the next step (Target mailboxes).

-After your connection is established, proceed to the next step.
+After your connection is established, click Finish and proceed to the next step (Match mailboxes).

-Step 3: Match target and source mailboxes
+Step 3: Match source and target mailboxes

 Step 4: Customize all necessary aspects of the migration job

-You may configure the following additional options:
+You can configure the following additional options:

-- Scheduler - allows you to set the job to be automatically started in desired period of times, so you do not have to control it manually.
+- Scheduler - allows you to set the job to be automatically started in the desired time periods, so you do not have to control it manually.

-- Time filter - is used to exclude items that are older or newer than a particular date
+- Time filter - is used to exclude items that are older or newer than a particular date.

-- Folder filter - may completely exclude specific folders from the migration process
+- Folder filter - may completely exclude specific folders from the migration process.

 Step 5: Start the migration

-The migration processing time depends on several different factors, e.g. the number of mailboxes and items, the speed of internet connection, EWS Throttling settings.
-We have published more details here.
+The migration processing time depends on several different factors, e.g. the number of mailboxes and items, the speed of internet connection, etc. We have published more details here.

-Step 6: Check if the number of migrated items in the Target mailbox folder corresponds to its equivalent on the Source server
+Step 6: Check if the number of migrated items in the target mailbox folder corresponds to its equivalent on the source server

-If you notice any missing items in the Target mailbox restart the migration using the Rescan feature.
+If you notice any missing items in the target mailbox restart the migration by using the Run delta migration option.

 Please be aware that the program does not migrate some specific folders at all.
-Those are i.e. Sync Issues or ones created while putting a mailbox on a litigation hold.
+Those are i.e. Sync Issues or ones created while putting a mailbox on litigation hold.

-If any problems appear during the migration process they will be indicated by the yellow or red triangle visible in the Migration Status column in the main window of the program.
+If any problems appear during the migration process, they will be indicated by the yellow or red triangle visible in the Migration Status column in the main window of the program.
 Details of the problems may be checked in the diagnostic files.

-Step 7: Check if there are not any new items in the Source mailbox after migration
+Step 7: Check if there are any new items in the source mailbox after migration

-Once the migration is finished and you have noticed that some new items appeared in the migrated Source mailbox, just restart the migration using the Rescan feature.
-Please keep in mind that the Rescan feature uploads only new items, not the modified ones.
+Once the migration is finished and you have noticed that some new items appeared in the migrated source mailbox, just restart the migration by using the Run delta migration option.
+Please keep in mind that this feature migrates only new items, not the modified ones.
 Delta migration can also be used to resolve issues with any items that failed to migrate on the first attempt.

 III.
 Post-migration cleanup

-Step 1: MX records
+Step 1: Change DNS records (MX, Autodiscover)